baxtree/subaligner/site/source/advanced_usage.rst

     -o {adadelta,adagrad,adam,adamax,ftrl,nadam,rmsprop,sgd}, --optimizer {adadelta,adagrad,adam,adamax,ftrl,nadam,rmsprop,sgd}
         TensorFlow optimizer

 You can pass in the above flags to manually change hyper parameters before each training.
-Or You can let Subaligner tune hyper parameters automatically as shown below.
+Or You can let Subaligner tune hyper parameters automatically and the how-to is shown below.

 **Hyper parameters tuning**::

-     (.venv) $ subaligner_tune -vd av_directory -sd subtitle_directory -od output_directory
+     (.venv) $ subaligner_tune -vd av_directory -sd subtitle_directory -tod training_output_directory

-You can pass in the following flags to customise the tuning settings:
+You can pass in the following flags to customise the tuning configuration:

 **Optional custom flags**::